AdityaGupta20871/PrepPal/README.md

 # PrepPal

 PrepPal is a web application designed to help users prepare for interviews by providing a platform to practice and receive feedback on their responses.
+Important note: This application will only run on Chrome due to compatibility issue of react speech to text hook.

 ## Features